Aslemammad/vite-plugin-cloudflare/README.md

 ## Skip Requests

-Vite has some builtin middlewares that handle different types of request from the client, and in a Vite plugin, we are able to inject our own middlwares along vite ones.
+Vite has some builtin middlewares that handle different types of requests from the client, and in a Vite plugin, we can inject our middlewares along vite ones.
-Vite-plugin-cloudflare injects a middleware, that is responsible for handling the worker, to those middlwares, therefore, it is possible that every request from the client (browser) comes to your worker first before vite native middlewares, which these request can be assets, transforms and other type of vite-related request that should not be handled by vite-plugin-cloudflare and instead, they should be handled by vite.
+Vite-plugin-cloudflare injects a middleware, that is responsible for handling the worker, to those middlewares, therefore, every request from the client (browser) may come to your worker first, before vite native middlewares, which these requests can be assets, transforms and other types of vite-related requests that should not be handled by vite-plugin-cloudflare and instead, they should be handled by vite.

 > This concern only occurs in dev mode, so no worries when handling the production